 Leaving Bucay you observe the changing landscape, as the tropical forest gives way to cultivated land with rice paddies and plamtations of cocoa, pineapple banana and sugarcane.
 Sit back and enjoy the views from the comfort of the train.
 This is surely the best way to travel!
 There are stops to allow you to indulge is a cocoa and chocolate tasting at a hacienda, and to learn about the culture of local Montubio people.
 The last part of your train journey from Yaguachi to Duran is by steam train, a suitably theatrical end to a wonderful trip.
-From the station at Duran you are transferred to a hotel in Guayaquil where you spend the night.
+From the station at Duran you are transferred to Hotel Oro Verde in Guayaquil where you spend the night.
 If you are travelling gold class you overnight at Hotel del Parque.
 Breakfast, lunch

 Guide price from (pp sharing): £1335 (ex. international flights)